 - Programme manager also in charge of the OTT School

 - A global advisory board: OTT has established an advisory board to offer long term support to On Think Tanks leadership.
-Its members will provide long term strategic support and oversight.
+Its members provide long term strategic support and oversight.
+The advisory board was first established in 2016 and will therefore undergo some reform in 2019: including new members and roles.

-- Sound governance and management: We must strengthen our overall governance and management.
-The allocation of team roles and the inclusion of a board are a first step.
-We must now establish better internal communication and project management practices.
+- Sound governance and management: We must continuously review and strengthen our overall governance and management.
+We must now establish better internal leadership, communication and project management practices to ensure smooth collaboration between OTT and OTT Consulting and between the various members of the network.

 - Secure location(s): OTT has to balance the flexibility that multiple locations offer with the simplicity that a single location promises.
 OTT has the support of the Universidad del Pacífico which, as its host, provides opportunities for collaborative research and capacity development in the long term.
-However, some activities, such as the OTT School and the Open Think Tanks Directory, will be managed by OTT Consulting Ltd in London.
-We will explore setting up a not-for-profit organisation to take on these roles.
+However, some activities, such as the OTT School and the Open Think Tanks Directory, are managed by OTT Consulting Ltd in London.
+We will explore setting up a not-for-profit organisation to take on these roles in 2019.

-- A global community and partners: OTT will develop its various communities (for instance, Collaborators, Fellows, Alumni, Funders) through bespoke communications and services.
+- A global community and partners: OTT manages various communities (for instance, Collaborators, Fellows, Alumni, Funders) through bespoke communications and services.
 Where possible, OTT will seek to work in partnership.

 - Appropriate funding: We will seek funding for OTT and its initiatives, including individual donations and contributions, a “pay-wall”, services, OTT Consulting, institutional donations, sponsoring, etc. A priority will be given to support this strategy and to deliver it at the regional level.
 Current funding streams for OTT include:

-- Core funding: OTT has secured funding from the Hewlett Foundation for 2017-2018.
+- Core funding: OTT has secured funding from the Hewlett Foundation up until the end of 2020.
 These funds are managed by Universidad del Pacífico in Peru.
 They cover most of the activities planned for the period and includes an overhead for the University.
-OTT will seek further core support from other, similar, funders.
+OTT seeks further core support from other, similar, funders.
 This may include tweaking our work to respond to funders regional and thematic interests.

 - Voluntary contributions: OTT seeks contributions from individuals through PayPal by encouraging voluntary donations and subscriptions.

-- OTT School Fees: These fees (approximately GBP150 and GBP500 for short and long courses, respectively) will be shared between the trainers and OTTS on a basis of 70% to 30%, respectively.
+- OTT School Fees: These fees are shared between the trainers and OTTS on a basis of 70% to 30%, respectively.
 These fees are managed by OTT Consulting Ltd. All profit is earmarked for the OTTS.

 - Project funding: This includes, for instance:

-- The Think Tank Fund supports the first part of the Open Think Tank Directory.
+- The Think Tank Fund supported the first part of the Open Think Tank Directory.

 - Other activities (such as a course on funding models and ongoing support to think tanks in Latin America funded by the Think Tank Initiative and the School of Thinktankers in Geneva funded by participants and the Swiss Government) are funded by specific projects and partnerships.
 These funds are not managed by OTT directly but support its mission.